MiguelSalas1987/waiting-list/README.md

   * `Request.expired` - requests that have not been reconfirmed

 The app should be hosted on a free Heroku hosting plan.

+To see the deployment to heroku [clik here](https://thawing-depths-93802.herokuapp.com/)